zbigniew-gajewski/bossa-nol-runner/README.md

 * **NOL 3** 3.1.15.191.I.7
 * [**VS2017 15.9.5**](https://www.visualstudio.com/pl/downloads) (with F# Desktop Components)

-*The package will not be activly maintained.*
+*The package will not be actively maintained.*